mlops-guide/mlops-guide.github.io/docs/MLOps/Data/index.md

  - **Data:** The same data of the experiment must be available.
  - **Settings:** Repeat and reproduce experiments with the same settings from the original.
  - **Implementation:** Especially with complex models, different implementations can have different results.
 This is important to keep in mind when debugging.
- - **Environment:**: It's crucial to have the same runtime configurations among all data scientists.
+ - **Environment:** It's crucial to have the same runtime configurations among all data scientists.

 ## Popular Versioning Tools